Can I cancel my premarital agreement due to undisclosed debts?

 Answer:

-(1) Was not provided full and fair disclosure of the earnings, property and financial obligations of the other party;
+• Did not receive full and fair disclosure of the other party's earnings, property, and debts;

-(4) Did not consult with independent legal counsel and did not voluntarily and expressly waive, in writing, the opportunity to consult with independent legal counsel.
+• Did not consult with independent legal counsel and did not waive that right in writing.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.